vasujain275/Automated-CBSE-Results/README.md

 By following these steps, you should be able to set up Visual Studio Code for Python development, install the necessary extensions, and execute your Python script using Code Runner.

+## Installing Chromium Driver and Checking Chrome Version

+This guide provides step-by-step instructions for installing the Chromium Driver and checking the Chrome version on your system to ensure compatibility.
+Please follow these steps:

+Determine Chrome Version:

+    Launch Google Chrome on your Windows PC.
+    Click the three-dot menu icon at the top right corner of the browser window.
+    Select "Help" from the dropdown menu, then click on "About Google Chrome".
+    A new tab will open, displaying the Chrome version number.
+Note this version number for later reference.

+Download Chromium Driver:

+    Open your preferred web browser and visit the official Chromium Driver website at https://sites.google.com/a/chromium.org/chromedriver/downloads.
+    Locate the version of the Chromium Driver that matches your Chrome version from the list of available downloads.
+    Click on the download link associated with the appropriate driver version for your system.

+Extract the Chromium Driver:

+    Once the download is complete, extract the downloaded ZIP file to a preferred location on your computer.

+Please Confirm Chrome and Chromium Driver Compatibility!

 ## In order to tailor the roll number settings in the code to your specific requirements, please follow the steps outlined below:

 Locate the "rolls" Variable:

         Search for the variable named "rolls" within the code.
-        This variable is typically found in a section related to roll numbers or student information.

 Estimate the Roll Number Range:

-        Make an informed estimate as to whether your school's roll numbers are generally situated approximately 50-100 places before or after your own roll number.
+        Make an informed estimate of your school's roll numbers starting point which is generally situated approximately 50-100 places before or after your own roll number.

 Adjust the School Number: